Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 The basis of treatment is antibiotic therapy.
 Penicillin and cephalosporin, as well as drugs based on them, are used as the main antibiotics for the treatment of Sydenham's chorea.

-Forecast and prevention for minor chorea
+Prognosis and prevention for chorea minor

 Among the most unpleasant complications, past illness can be attributed:

-1. Heart disease.
+1. Heart defect.

-2. aortic insufficiency.
+2. Aortic insufficiency.

-3. mitral stenosis.
+3. Mitrine stenosis.

-As preventive measures the following should be noted:
+As preventive measures The following should be noted:

 • timely treatment of infectious diseases and rheumatic diseases;